Why did you decide to pursue a graduate degree?

 Why did you decide to study at UBC?

 UBC is consistently ranked among the top universities in the world.
 It has a good reputation for its research productivity, excellence in teaching and learning, international collaborations.
 It supports graduate students in many ways.
 It provides all kinds of scholarships and awards which are not limited to domestic students.
 As an international student, I was excited when I received the offer from UBC with a four-year scholarship.
 My dream of graduate study came true without much financial worries.
 UBC is also recognized as the most international university in North America.
 Its cultural diversity provides great opportunities for graduate students to exchange thoughts with each other within and beyond academic programs.
 Vancouver campus of UBC is the most beautiful campus that I have ever visited.
 It is surrounded by forest from one side and beaches from the other.
-The view of snow-capped mountain and ocean from the rose garden make attracts tourists from all around the world.
-I decided to study at UBC also because of the close relationship among faculty community, its encouragement of learning innovation, as well as its openness for international collaboration, so on and so forth.
+The view of snow-capped mountain and ocean from the rose garden attracts tourists from all around the world.
+I decided to study at UBC also because of the close relationship among faculty community, its encouragement of learning innovation, as well as its openness for international collaboration.

 What is it specifically, that your program offers, that attracted you?